getcodestaff/hill-country-soft-water/src/content/services/service5/service5-card.md

 ---
 cardName: Service5Card
+crumbsPath:
+crumbsLabel:
 cardImage: ../../../images/water-testing/water_testing_card.webp
-cardImageAlt: hand with a test tube over a water source
+cardImageAlt: test tube in hand over water surface
-title: Water Testing
+title: Alkaline Water
 serviceLink: /water-testing
-cardDescription: Water Testing sed do eiusmod tempor incididunt ut labore et dolore
+cardDescription: Get your water tested by a pro in San Antonio.
+Our experts have over 50 years of experience.
+We have been in business since 1969.
+Water Well Testing, Hard Water Testing, Soft Water Testing in Texas.

 ---